 Compensation - Retirement Benefits Multiemployer Plans (Subtopic 715-80).
 In September 2011, the FASB issued ASU 2011-09, "Compensation - Retirement Benefits Multiemployer Plans (Subtopic 715-80)".
 ASU 2011-09 requires that employers provide additional quantitative and qualitative disclosures for multiemployer pension plans and other postretirement benefit plans.
 The amended disclosures provide users with more detailed information about an employer's involvement in multiemployer pension plans including the significant multiemployer plans in which an employer participates, the level of an employer's participation in the significant multiemployer plans, the financial health of the multiemployer plans, and the nature of the employer's commitments to the plan.
-For public entities, the amendments in this ASU are effective for fiscal years ending after December 15, 2011.
-For nonpublic entities the amendments in this ASU are effective for fiscal years ending after December 15, 2012.
-Early adoption is permitted.
-Since these amended principles require only additional disclosures concerning multiemployer pension and other postretirement benefit plans, adoption did not affect the Company's financial condition.
+For nonpublic entities this amendment became effective for fiscal years ending after December 15, 2012.
+Adoption of this amendment did not have a material impact on the Company's financial condition.

 Disclosures about Offsetting Assets and Liabilities.
-In December 2011, the FASB issued ASU 2011-11, "Disclosures about Offsetting Assets and Liabilities - Balance Sheet (Topic 210)".
+In December 2011, the FASB issued ASU2011-11, "Disclosures about Offsetting Assets and Liabilities - Balance Sheet (Topic 210)".
 ASU 2011-11 requires an entity to disclose information about offsetting and related arrangements to enable users of its financial statements to understand the effect of those arrangements on its financial position.
 ASU 2011-11 is the result of a joint project conducted by the FASB and the IASB to enhance disclosures and provide converged disclosures about financial instruments and derivative instruments that are either offset on the statement of financial position, or subject to an enforceable master netting arrangement or similar agreement, irrespective to whether they are offset on the statement of financial position.
 Entities are required to provide both net and gross information for assets and liabilities in order to enhance comparability between those entities that prepare their financial statements on the basis of US GAAP and those entities that prepare their financial statements on the basis of IFRS.
 An entity is required to apply the amendments for annual reporting periods beginning on or after January 1, 2013 and interim periods within those annual periods.
 An entity should provide the disclosures required by those amendments retrospectively for all comparable periods presented.
-Since these amended principles require only additional disclosures about offsetting assets and liabilities, adoption will not affect the Company's financial condition.
+Adoption of this ASU is not expected to have a material impact on the Company's financial condition.